TheGooseyHonker/NDR-Engine/README.md

 SOURCE MAP - Currently Updating!

 ***Content From HERE on out is ALL AI-Assissted using Microsoft Copilot.
-This is some pretty dense stuff!***
+All code or programming here was AI-generated.
+This is some pretty dense stuff!
+Hope you enjoy!***
 ==============

 Verification of NDR Engine Components and Theories